adkhambitious/meditation-app/README.md

 # meditation-app
-app to make you relax :)
+Аpp to make you relax :)